team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 > Additionally, as a practice, the "evil pairing -mentality" produces code that is very robust for the sake of refactoring, and also helps programmers hone their TDD-mojo a little bit.
 >
 > But however important this may be, it is slightly off-course.
 What is relevant is that asyncFn supports evil pairing as line of thinking.
 Motor on?

+### Chapter 6: The multiplicity challenge and the enlightenment

 > **Fry**: For sure.
 Can we see how the game develops some steps further?
 Particularly, I've been suffering with testing functions that are called multiple times, but still return promises.